 Yoga essentials: A simple guide to the different styles

 Thinking of starting yoga but confused by the descriptions on the timetable?
-Or are you tempted to try a new style but not sure what to expect?
+Perhaps you are tempted to try a new style but not sure what to expect.
 Then read on!

 Yoga has a rich and varied menu; from relaxing to invigorating, spiritual to sweat-inducing, there is something for everyone.
 But choosing where to start can be daunting.
 This is my take on the many styles:

 Hatha: The catch-all term for a generic and gentle style of yoga, this is usually great place to start if you're a complete beginner.

 Vinyasa flow: Fluid and flowing, different every week, and often with a theme and music.
 Creative in nature, vinyasa flow classes focus on adapting the pose for your body, rather than vice versa , so there are many variations for all levels.
 (P.S. this is the style I teach).